-Some examples of perennials are hostas and daylilies.
-These type of flowers grow for three or more years.
-The flowers don't last as long as annuals; however, some perennials -- like Lenten rose, thrift and rock cress -- have the added benefit of keeping their foliage year round.
-In most perennial, the entire top of the plant dies back, but the root system remains.
+Some perennials, such as Lenten rose (Helleborus spp., USDA zones 4-9 depending on species and cultivar), have the added benefit of keeping their foliage year-round in most zones as evergreens.
+For herbaceous perennials, the entire top of the plant dies back, but the root system remains.
 This allows them to grow again the following growing season.

 Some plants do not fit neatly into the category of annual or perennial.
 These plants are called biennials because they require two full growing seasons to complete their life cycle.
 The seed of the biennial plant usually produces a small plant or leaves without flowers in the first year.
-In the second year, this type of plant will fully grow the stem, leaves and flowers.
+In the second year, this type of plant fully grows the stem, leaves, and flowers.
 The biennial begins to act like an annual in this second season, blooming then dying completely, leaving only the seed alive.
-An example is foxglove, which puts up a spire of bloom its second year, sets seed and dies off.
-Gardeners may mistake biennials for perennials because new plants develop from seed, often in the same area as the mother plant.
+An example is common foxglove (Digitalis purpurea, USDA zones 4-8), which puts up a spike of blooms its second year, sets seed and dies off.
+Gardeners may mistake biennials for perennials because new plants develop from dropped seed, often in the same area as the mother plant.